A student wrote to me, asking:

 Let me start first with inspirational hires.
 If you can convince employers – especially people at the top – that you can add value to their organisation with what you have, they can create special positions within the organisation just for you.
 These are called inspirational hires because they value you and want you around to “inspire” by doing what you say you do best in the organisation.
 In many ways, these kinds of hires will provide you with great freedom and flexibility to explore things that you want to do.

 I want you to know that this kind of hiring takes place a lot more commonly that you think!
 Every job that I have worked since graduation has been specially created for me.
 I have never gotten a job by applying on a job portal.
-My wife got a job in Australia for the same reason as well.
-I know a handful of people who also had positions specially created for them since graduation.
+And I know a handful of people who also had positions specially created for them since graduation.

 So the moral of the story is: if you want to be hired like this, go talk to all sorts of people.
 Maybe maintain a website so you can curate a portfolio.
 Start thinking about how you can use your training in your major to add value to certain organisations that you are passionate about.
 More importantly, you should develop a good work attitude, because your work attitude screams very loudly at the start, from the way you write your e-mails, handle phone calls, etc.